-Traditional Portuguese meals start with soup, are followed by the main course (that includes potato, rice, or pasta), and are finished with dessert and “coffee with a scent”.
+Traditional Portuguese meals begin with soup, are followed by the main course (that includes potato, rice, or pasta), and are concluded with dessert and “coffee with a scent”.
 But regarding Portugal Foods and Portuguese eating habits, there’s so much more to tell you about.

 For instance, did you know that Portugal is a top European rice lover?
 And that it is common to find both rice and potatoes as side dishes on the same plate?
 Or that we have our own (optimized) version of fast food, which is called “churrasqueira”?